kenneth1690/WoW-CMS/README.md

 Advanced World of Warcraft CMS with features like: Forums, Account &amp; Admin Systems, News &amp; Changelogs, Account Settings, Server Status.

+# Important Note

+The code is a bit shitty, because my skills in php were quite low six months ago ..
+But everything works fine and I encourage you to use this CMS :D

 # Features
 - Installation setup
 - News & Changelogs